 Between group variation is important in ANOVA because it is compared to within group variation to determine treatment effect.

-We can calculate what is called the F-ratio as (between group variation)/(within group variation).
-This is equivalent to (treatment effect+error)/(error).
+We can calculate the “F-ratio” as (between group variation)/(within group variation).
+This is equivalent to (treatment effect + error)/(error).
 If the treatment effect goes to zero, the F ratio will be (error)/(error) and go to 1.
 If the treatment effect increases toward infinity, the F ratio will also go towards infinity.

 Garbin, Cal.
 Between Groups and Within Groups ANOVA.
 Lecture Notes.
 Retrieved from http://psych.unl.edu/psycrs/941/q3/bg-wg.pdf on August 17, 2018.